Brooklyn Man Dies Hiking Alone in Mexico

 - Keep in mind that in remote areas, your cell phone is useless.

 - Know what type of wildlife you may encounter.

 CORE STRENGTH MAY SAVE YOUR LIFE

 A strong core prevents falls, by stabilizing your spinal muscles.
 Instead of landing on your head, back, or knees, you’ll remain upright, whether you’re walking on icy pavement in a city street, or engaged in wilderness sports and recreation activities.

 Here’s a list of related articles about outdoor recreation safety.

 Copyright 2015 Irene Pastore and Tour De Core Personal Training

-Posted on January 20, 2015, in core exercise, Core Fitness, Exercise, Hiking Accidents, Injury Prevention, Sports Injuries and tagged Core exercise, Hari Simran Singh Khalsa, hiking accidents, outdoor recreation safety.
+Posted on January 20, 2015, in core exercise, Core Fitness, Exercise, Exercise Injury Prevention, Hiking Accidents & Fatalities, Sports Injuries & Fatalities and tagged Core exercise, Hari Simran Singh Khalsa, hiking accidents, outdoor recreation safety.
 Bookmark the permalink.
 Comments Off on Brooklyn Man Dies Hiking Alone in Mexico.